Our Executive Leadership

 Dr. George O. Wood was elected chief executive officer of the Assemblies of God at the 52nd General Council in August, 2007.
 As general superintendent of the Assemblies of God, USA, part of the largest Pentecostal denomination in the world, he is a member of the denomination’s Executive Leadership Team and Executive Presbytery.
 The church has over 12,700 congregations in the United States with over three million members and adherents.

 The U.S. Assemblies of God is part of a larger World Assemblies of God fellowship with a membership of over 66 million.
-Dr. Wood also serves as chairman of the World Assemblies of God fellowship as he was elected to that position at its meeting in Lisbon, Portugal in May, 2008.
+Dr. Wood also serves as chairman of the World Assemblies of God fellowship as well as the global co-chair for Empowered21.

 Prior to his present position, Wood served the church as its general secretary for 14 years.
 He was assistant superintendent of the Southern California District from 1988-93.
 Wood pastored Newport-Mesa Christian Center in Costa Mesa, California, for 17 years.